PSeitz/germansynonyms/README.md

-# German synonyms
+# Find German Synonyms
-uses openthesaurus and nodejs to find german synonyms

 Ultra fast lookup for german synonyms.
 Uses binary search to find all synonyms or to check for synonymity.
+The underlying source is from openthesaurus https://www.openthesaurus.de/

+### Install

+npm install germansynonyms

 ## Usage